Chris Tse (New Zealand writer): Poet Laureate

 In August 2022, the National Library of New Zealand named Chris Tse as the next New Zealand Poet Laureate.
+He was the youngest person appointed to the role to date.
 Tse told Stuff News that the work of previous poet laureates had meant "so much" to him as a young poet, and that he wanted to use his platform to move poetry into the mainstream more.

+In February 2024, the National Library extended the position of New Zealand Poet Laureate from a two-year tenure to a three-year term.
+Tse's term now ends in August 2025.